 Console: Nintendo Switch

 Gameplay: Go face-to-face in this battling duel game.
-You can either have an old fashion western shootout, have a dance-off, or play a tennis match.
-The point of the game is to outdo your competition and not focus on the screen, which probably gets weird when you play the cow milking contest.
+You can either have an old-fashioned Western shootout, have a dance-off, or play a tennis match.
+The point of the game is to outdo your competition and not focus on the screen, which probably gets weird when you play the cow-milking contest.

-Why it rocks: Rocket League is pretty addictive, spawning a category in eSports.
-Its easy pickup and play mechanics allow anyone at any level have some fun.
+Why It Rocks: Rocket League is pretty addictive, spawning a category in eSports.
+Its easy pickup and play mechanics allow anyone at any level to have some fun.

-Gameplay: The game follows supervillainain Lord Vortech who — wait for it — attempts to take control every possible universe.
-That means every Lego hero from Batman, Superman, Marty McFly, Frodo to even Scooby Doo have to team up and save the Legoverse.
+Gameplay: This game follows supervillain Lord Vortech who — wait for it — attempts to take control of every possible universe.
+That means every Lego hero — Batman, Superman, Marty McFly, Frodo, even Scooby Doo — have to team up and save the Legoverse.